Understanding Neurodivergence: Embracing Strengths in ADHD and Dyslexia

 Unique ways of understanding information

-Resilience developed through navigating challenge
+Resilience developed through navigating challenges

 These strengths often flourish when environments are supportive and expectations are realistic.